When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 The good news?

 If you use WordPress and Yoast SEO plugin, images get added to your XML sitemap automatically.

 You’ll see that <image:image> and <image:loc> tags have been added.

 There are other tags that can be included too.

-Adding these other tags can feed even more information to search engines, but since we’ve already optimised our images, they’re certainly not required.
+Adding these other tags can feed even more information to search engines, but since we’ve already optimized our images, they’re certainly not required.

 Simply install the Yoast SEO plugin and leave it at that!